Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

 5. Alanis Morrisette

 Similar to Streisand, Alanis Morrisette acquired PTSD from her career.
-More specifically, it was the quick rise to fame that adversely affected the singer.
+More specifically, it was the quick rise to fame that adversely affected the singer and why she struggles with the condition.

-After she released the infamous album Jagged Little Pill, she became the focus of celebrity news, paparazzi, and fans.
+After she released the infamous album Jagged Little Pill, she became the focus of paparazzi and fans.
 As a result, she acquired PTSD.

 When speaking about it, she had said it was the chronic over-stimulation and invasion of space that triggered it.
 However, like the other famous people with post-traumatic stress disorder, she overcame it through therapy and continues to work on it today.